-Moves Performance Optimisation for Large Search Space using Decision Tree Learning Technique on Minimax Algorithm with Alpha-Beta Pruning
+Move Performance Optimisation for Large Search Space using Decision Tree Learning with the Minimax Algorithm and Alpha-Beta Pruning

 Khong Wai Foo Andrew, Sun Yick William, Samuel Winterton, Kim Tae Hyung School of Computer Science & Software Engineering The University of Western Australia 35 Stirling Highway, Crawley WA 6009 khongw01@student.uwa.edu.au, suny05@student.uwa.edu.au, wintes02@student.uwa.edu.au, kimt01@student.uwa.edu.au

-Abstract – The Minimax algorithm with alpha-beta pruning (or simply alpha-beta pruning) is commonly used in machine playing of two-player games such as Tic-tac-toe and chess.
+Abstract – The Minimax algorithm with alpha-beta pruning is commonly used in machine playing of two-player games such as Tic-tac-toe and chess.
 (1)

-In this paper, we show that an agent using the alpha-beta pruning algorithm will not win the game or wins the game with longer time duration than it should take with a large moves space in the MixMeta4 environment.
-A decision tree learning technique will then be used to decide the move that will lean towards winning the game in the fastest possible way.
-Finally data gathered from the decision tree will be compared with just the alpha-beta pruning algorithm to determine whether there is an improvement in the agent’s play.
+In this paper, we show that an agent using the alpha-beta pruning algorithm can be improved by implementing machine learning.
+We attempt to improve the performance of the algorithm by applying Decision Tree learning and capturing sets of good moves to be used in later games.
+Finally the agent will be compared with just the Minimax alpha-beta pruning algorithm to determine whether there is an improvement in the agent’s play.
+The results showed that there is promise in theory however it doesn’t seem to be feasible in this implementation.

 [NEED TO INCLUDE WHAT WE FOUND HERE]

 Keywords: Minimax, Alpha-Beta Pruning, MixMeta4, Decision Tree, Learning